CLI commands

 Further train an existing project on a collection of documents.

-command.
+Similar to the train command.
 This will continue training an already

-trained project using the documents given by PATHS
+trained project using the documents given by PATHS in a single batch

 operation.
 Not supported by all backends.